WebDev Workshop logo

 Another good example is a button that you feature on most or all of your pages.
 In that case, you can set up a keyboard shortcut that enables a user to execute the button by pressing a key or key combination.

-- Special keys: These include the Alt, Ctrl (or Control on a Mac), Shift, and Meta (that is, Cmd on a Mac) keys.
-When the user presses a special key, the KeyboardEvent object sets one of the following properties to
+• Special keys: These include the Alt, Ctrl (or Control on a Mac), Shift, and Meta (that is, Cmd on a Mac) keys.
+When the user presses a special key, the KeyboardEvent object sets one of the following properties to true: altKey (for Alt), ctrlKey (for Ctrl or Control), shiftKey (for Shift), or metaKey (for Cmd).

-(for Cmd). - Any other key: These include the letters, numbers, and symbols on a typical keyboard.
-In this case, the pressed key is returned as the KeyboardEvent object’s
+• Any other key: These include the letters, numbers, and symbols on a typical keyboard.
+In this case, the pressed key is returned as the KeyboardEvent object’s key property.

 This example sets up the Ctrl+Shift+B shortcut to run the button.
 (Note that since my example runs inside an iFrame, you probably need to click inside the Results box before the shortcut key will work.)
 Let’s take a look the JavaScript: